tradecloud/tradecloud-docs-api-v2/order/buyer/receive-goods.md

 When an order or line is received, regardless of actual quantity or date, it can can be marked as delivered by setting `indicators.delivered` on either order or line level.

 {% hint style="warning" %}
 When using the single delivery per order line feature, the `delivered` indicator is only supported for the first order line of each item number.
-The other lines with the same item number will also be marked as delivered together with the first line.
+The other lines with the same item, prices and terms will also be marked as delivered together with the first line.
 {% endhint %}

 ### Mark as delivered by updating an order using the `/order` API